Seventh-year student Alistair is working towards his Doctor of Philosophy in Biotechnology.

 Not looking for a career

 Alistair left school without getting NCEA Level 3 and spent a couple of years working in a job he didn’t really enjoy.
-Seven years down the track, he’s working on his PhD at Victoria.
+Seven years down the track, he’s working on his PhD at Victoria University of Wellington.
 “I figured one of the easiest ways to change and grow a bit was to go to university and learn some new things.
 I wasn’t looking for a career.”

 Alistair started out studying towards a Marine Biology major but after uncovering an unexpected interest in Cell and Molecular Bioscience he changed his major.
 A 300-level course on Biotechnology was a turning point that led him to appreciate the real-world application of science.
 “Instead of just learning how a cell works we were learning how you could change a cell to solve a problem.
 And the labs were much more research focused, doing something no one else had done before.
 Up until then, labs were more about teaching you how to be a scientist, following a recipe.”